CesarHuertaUADY/Proyecto_Fundamentos_IS/README.md

 **Scopes of the project:**
 * **Objective:** Grant students access to a library of algebra exercises as a tool to practice several topics of basic-intermediate algebra.
 * **Expected results:** Planification and desing of the main idea; develop of functional and non-functional requirements; presentation of use case diagram.
-* **Project limitations:** Content only available in spanish during the early versions of the project; since the project is aimed to a very specific audience, the optimal use is restrincted to this group of people.
+* **Project limitations:** Content only available in spanish during the early versions of the project; since the project is aimed to a very specific audience, the optimal use is restricted to this group of people.

 # Collaborators
 * **Frida Pineda Alvarado** - [@frida348](https://github.com/frida348 "@frida348")